KatPrend/ProjCOP/Architecture/architecture.md

 # Internationalization/Localization

-Our software is not expect to be run internationaly.
+Our software is not expect to be run internationally.
 As such the software will be written with English as the primary language and no language interface will be needed.

 # Input/Output